microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/message-get.md

 ## <a name="examples"></a>Exemplos
 ### <a name="example-1-get-a-specific-message"></a>Exemplo 1: Obter uma mensagem específica
 #### <a name="request"></a>Solicitação
 O primeiro exemplo obtém a mensagem especificada.
-Ele não especifica nenhum header para indicar o formato desejado do corpo a ser retornado.
+Ele não especifica nenhum cabeçalho para indicar o formato desejado do corpo a ser retornado.

 # <a name="http"></a>[HTTP](#tab/http)
 <!-- {